-Will Taylor (of Strings Attached)
+Will Taylor & Strings Attached

-Will Taylor, master arranger, composer, and viola, violin, guitar, and piano player, and 21 year veteran of the Austin Opera has led Strings Attached on collaborations with Shawn Colvin, Sara Hickman, Jimmy LaFave, Dar Williams, Darden Smith, Ray Wylie Hubbard, Ian Moore, Patrice Pike, Abra Moore, Pearl Jam for their Austin City Limits taping, and many others.
-His local shows and residencies (lately at Austin's The Townsend) include a hosts of Austin's finest performers, and always evolve into a crescendo of phenomenal sound.
+Will Taylor, master arranger, composer, and viola, violin, guitar, and piano player, and 21 year veteran of the Austin Opera has led the phenomenal Strings Attached on collaborations with Shawn Colvin, Sara Hickman, Jimmy LaFave, Dar Williams, Darden Smith, Ray Wylie Hubbard, Ian Moore, Patrice Pike, Abra Moore, Pearl Jam for their Austin City Limits taping, and many others.
+His local shows and residencies (lately at Austin's The Townsend) include a hosts of Austin's finest performers, and always evolve into a crescendo of sensational sound.